MercersKitchen/RPi-Unboxing/README.md

 please manually edit ```X $ sudo nano /etc/sysctl.conf``` and add ```net.ipv4.ip_forward = 1```
 - comment out `=0` line

+# Final Reminder
+Remember to DELETE your Bridged Connection before you shut down your laptop
+- Continuing a bridged connection will cause issues the next time you start your laptop and try to use WiFi

 ---

 # To Include